Lme20/GDT-notes/COURSES/DIT224/course.md

 - ray/box intersection
 - ray/triangle intersection
 - Dynamic separating axis theorem
+- Top-down BVH, AABSP-tree/bottom-up construction of BVH
 - Axis-aligned BSP tree (where are the geometries stored: in the leaves)
+- Scene graphs
+- Octrees/quadtrees
+- portal culling or culling techniques (occlusion is bonus material)
+  - Backface culling – screenspace is robust, eyespace non-robust
+- LODs (describe them)
+- What is sweep-and-prune used for ? broad-phase collision detection
+- 3 types of algorithms with rays (fast but not exact, why?)
+- Collision detection with BVH (know the pseudocode BVH/BV test collision between 2 objects), examples of bounding volumes (spheres, AABBs, OBBs, k-DOPs)
+- Pruning of non-colliding objects

 # Tutorials